0xAdiyat/STYLEsnap/README.md

 > [!NOTE]
 > It is just an MVP which I created to test out the knewly google's newly launched gemini pro api model.
-Please feel free to `star the repository` if you want to show your support and receive notifications about major updates > in its development.
+So, you can say it is just a quick test on my side.
+Please feel free to `star the repository` if you want to show your support and receive notifications about major updates during its development.
 Additionally, contributions are welcome.
-Since I completed it in a hurry, some aspects are yet to be finished, including state management, which I plan to > > add when I have some free time.

 ## Screenshots